Jxcob-Vfx/Jxcob-Vfx/README.md

-@Jxcob_Vfx
-Hi, I'm JxcobVFX!
-I work in web design, machine learning, and gamedev.
-I'm currently learning pygame for gamedev and advanced python
-Languages I know (so far):
-C
-C+
-C++
-Python
-Javascript
-CSS
-C#
-Rust
-Kali
-Bitcoin
-HTML

-Contact me on github or through jxcobvfx@outlook.com
+Hi!
+I'm Jxcob-Vfx.
+I am a web designer and developer as well as machine learning algorithm and game logic programmer.
+I work in HTML, c++, CSS, Javascript, and Python, and right now I'm trying to learn Swift for iOS!